Post

 Suspension

-• Description/Symptoms: Clunking noises from the front suspension, uneven tire wear, and poor handling
+• Description/Symptoms: Clunking noises from the suspension, especially over bumps.
+Imprecise handling and uneven tire wear.

 • Recalls: None Found